pg-format/specification/README.md

 Each node is a JSON object with exactely three fields:

-- `id` the internal node identifier, being a non-empty string.
+- `id` the node identifier, being a non-empty string.
 Node identifiers MUST be unique per PG-JSON document.
 - `labels` an array of labels, each being a non-empty string.
 Labels MUST be unique per node.
 - `properties` a JSON object mapping non-empty strings as property keys to non-empty arrays of scalar JSON values (string, number, boolean) as property values.

 Each edge is a JSON object with one optional and four mandatory fields:

+- `id` (optional) the edge identifier, being a non-empty string.
+Edge identifiers MUST be unique per PG-JSON document.
 - `undirected` (optional) a boolean value whether the edge is undirected
 - `from` an identifier of a node in this graph
 - `to` an identifier of a node in this graph